 TMD Diagnosis and Treatment

 If you have TMD, your doctor may recommend chiropractic manipulation, massage, dry needling, active release of muscles, post isometric relaxation of muscles, activator technique, applying heat/ice and special exercises.
-In most cases, Dr. Spencer's first goal is to relieve symptoms, particularly pain.
-If Dr. Spencer feels that you need special appliances or splints (with the exception of the “waterpack” and other guards against teeth grinding), then we can offer co-management with Dr. Kathryn Spencer, where a dental appliance may be used to help with relaxation.
+In most cases, the doctor's first goal is to relieve symptoms, particularly pain.
+If Dr. Spencer or Dr. Hill feel that you need special appliances or splints, we will discuss options with you and come up with a plan for what type of dental appliance may be used to help with your symptoms.

-In addition to treatment, Dr. Spencer and the staff at Cool Springs Family Dentistry can teach you:
+In addition to treatment, Dr. Spencer, Dr. Hill and the staff at Cool Springs Family Dentistry may recommend:

 - Apply heat and ice to lessen the pain.
 Ice is recommended shortly after the injury or after your pain has started.
 In the later stages of healing, you need to switch to heat, especially if you are still experiencing discomfort.